bzminer/bzminer/README.md

 ## HTTP API

-HTTP API can be enabled by setting the http_password in the config file or in the command line interface.
+HTTP API can be enabled by launching bzminer with the --http_enabled flag, or by setting "http_enabled": true in the config file.

-For more details, set an http password to enable the HTTP API, and go to `http://{ip address}:{http port}/help`.
-If you are on the same computer, you can use `localhost` as the ip address.
+For more details, enable the http api, and go to `http://{http_address}:{http port}/help`.
+If you are on the same computer, you can use `localhost` or `127.0.0.1` as the http_address.

-A simple viewer can be found at `/index` when HTTP API is enabled.
+A simple viewer can be found at `/index` when the HTTP API is enabled.